-Timely warnings issued pursuant to the Clery Act withhold the victim’s personally identifying information, defined as name, home address, contact information, social security number, driver’s license, passport or student identification numbers, and any other information that would serve to identify the victim, such as date of birth, racial or ethnic background, or religious affiliation.
+Timely warnings issued pursuant to the Clery Act withhold the victim’s personally identifiable information, defined as name, home address, contact information, social security number, driver’s license, passport or student identification numbers, and any other information that would serve to identify the victim, such as date of birth, racial or ethnic background, or religious affiliation.

-This section refers to organizations such as fraternity or sorority houses; thus it does not apply to the Divinity School.
+This section refers to organizations such as fraternity or sorority houses; thus, it does not apply to the Divinity School.